 - has a fever, headache, or sore throat

-- has difficulty eating or drinking, or complains of vision changes
+- has trouble eating or drinking, or complains of vision changes

-- just isn’t acting like him- or herself
+- just isn’t acting like himself or herself

-If your child has an underlying medical condition that affects the neck (like Down syndrome), call your doctor as soon as your child complains of neck problems.
-If you are unsure if your child is at risk for neck problems because of a medical condition, call your doctor and ask.
+If your child has a medical condition that affects the neck (like Down syndrome), call the doctor right away if your child complains of neck problems.
+If you’re unsure if your child is at risk for neck problems because of a medical condition, call your doctor and ask.